datenstrom/yellow/STYLEGUIDE.md

 * Use Markdown for text formatting.
 * Titles should be one line and may contain the version number, e.g. `Core 0.9.1`.
 * Descriptions should be one line, e.g. `Core functionality of your website`.
+* Help files should use a `[toc]` shortcut to make a table of contents.
-* Headings should be in the following order, applies to `README.md` files only:
+* Readme files should use the following order for headings:
   `How to install an extension`
   `How to...`
   `Examples`
   `Settings`
   `Acknowledgements`
   `Developer`, `Designer`, `Translator`
-* Settings and other key-value pairs should be presented in the following style:
+* Settings and other key-value pairs should use the following style:
   `Author` = name of the author
   `Email` = email of the author
   `Tag` = page tag(s) for categorisation, comma separated
-* Use a `[toc]` shortcut to make a table of contents, applies to help files only.
 * Use HTML to add a language switcher suitable for GitHub and Codeberg,
   e.g. `<p align="right"><a href="README.md">English</a> &nbsp; <a href="README-sv.md">Svenska</a></p>`.
 * Use HTML to add a screenshot suitable for GitHub and Codeberg,